Why conventional approaches only go so far

 A skilled hypnotherapist uses this access to:

-• Identify the original experience or belief that conditioned the anxiety response
+The original experience or belief that conditioned the anxiety response — often earlier than the person expects.

 Which types of anxiety respond well